 The Primary Care and Health Services Research Group conducts clinical trials, cross-sectional and longitudinal studies and qualitative research to generate new knowledge and inform health policy.

 One of the significant areas we research is the use of quality-of-life as a subjective indicator of health status, among patients with chronic disease in Australian general practice.

 We use data from the National Prescribing Service (MedicineInsight) that collects information from the electronic health records of approximately 600 Australian general practices with over 2500 GPs and more than 3.5 million patients of all ages.
-We are currently exploring areas related to musculoskeletal health (including vitamin D testing), primary and secondary prevention of heart disease, respiratory health and influenza, immunisation and child health.
+We are currently exploring areas related to musculoskeletal health (including vitamin D testing), primary and secondary prevention of heart disease, respiratory health and influenza, sleep disorder assessment and management, immunisation and child health.